xytuang/COMS-W4119/docs/DESIGN.md

 * When a peer connects to the tracker, it will spin up a new thread dedicated to the peer's connection since it will need to maintain multiple peer connections at once.
     * Adds this peer to some global list
+    * At thread initialization, the tracker first waits for the peer to send a join message with the port the peer will be listening for other peers at. (e.g. JOIN\n{Port No.}\n)
     * Each thread listens for a request from the peer to send the list of nodes so that the peer can know who to broadcast any new mined blocks to.
     * Message/serialization format: NODES\n{IPAddress},{Port} {IP Address},{Port} {IP Address},{Port}...\n
     * This thread should also detect when a connection has closed -- could be done by checking whether the return of recv() is None.